So I thought I'd post a few pics of the things we just pulled out of the garden.

 We've also had some yummy corn, some red onions, tomatoes(most of which are still ripening), some carrots, green beans, a few radishes and three types of lettuces.
 Our mint plant is doing well too, it has provided us with some yummy for mint for some yummy mojotos!

-We also have a huge crop of tomatillos that are still growing as well as a small crop of pimentos.
+We also have a huge crop of tomatillos

 We've had a few items that didn't do so well, a couple of squares of onions were over taken in a big way by out squash, and tomatillos, as well as the beets we planted.
 We also planted some bell peppers that were also overtaken by our tomatoes.